Additive Manufacturing in the Automotive Industry

 Various components could be made from either steel or aluminium alloys with either electron beam melting or selective Laser melting.

-In short, the additive manufacturing processes have the potential to be used to create virtually every part within a vehicle, including both inert and functioning parts.
+In short, the process has the potential to be used to create virtually every part within a vehicle, including both inert and functioning parts.

 The materials available for use with the additive manufacturing technology have played a major role in determining the ways in which the technology can be used.

-However, by combining nanotechnology with additive manufacturing, it is hoped that an even greater range of materials, including metals, could be utilised in the automotive industry.
+However, by combining nanotechnology, it is hoped that an even greater range of materials, including metals, could be utilised in the automotive industry.

 Using sintering combined with nanotechnology, metals such as steel alloys and titanium could achieve a far greater density with less distortion or shrinkage.
 Titanium in particular has qualities which are extremely desirable such as its simultaneous high strength and resistance against corrosion